 The Dean of Academics is one aspect of each student’s team, which also includes: student, parent, and Class Advisors.
-Each student has the opportunity to plan their high school coursework that will lead not only to a high school diploma, but to start shaping their future path at the same time.
+Each student has the opportunity to plan their high school coursework that will lead not only to a high school diploma, but also to shaping their future path at the same time.
 This team also assists students to excel in current coursework, but sometimes difficulties arise.
 When this happens, whether it be social, emotional or academic, the team can meet to discuss and brainstorm options that will support each student.
-Students’ Class Advisors are as follows:
+Students’ Class Advisors’ contact information are available upon request.

 Graduation Requirements & Expectations